 Why Are Debt Servicing Ratios Important When Applying for a Mortgage?

 Please share this article with your clients by downloading the PDF below.
 It provides information about how to calculate debt to income ratios and the effect it can have on mortgage qualification.
-If you have questions, contact one of our expert BDMs or award winning underwriters to offer tailored solutions to your clients.
+If you have questions, contact one of our expert BDMs or underwriters to offer tailored solutions to your clients.

 Whether you’re taking on another mortgage or refinancing, how do you know if you can afford to make the new mortgage payment?
 There’s a ratio for that—it weighs your financial obligations against your income.
 No lender wants to see you get into too much debt, so they look at your debt servicing ratios to see just how much you can afford to borrow.

 How are debt servicing ratios calculated?

 There are two ratios you need to worry about—gross debt servicing (GDS) and total debt servicing (TDS)

 This is the maximum amount you can afford for shelter costs each month.
 It’s your monthly housing costs divided by your monthly income.

 This is the maximum amount you can afford for debt payments each month.
 It’s your monthly debt and housing costs divided by your monthly income.

 If too much of your income is already going to housing costs and debt payments, according to your lender, you may not be able to afford to take on more debt.

 What does debt service ratio mean and why is it important?